Donald-Berthelsen/CS4348-Proj3/devlog.md

 There were some rough patches, but it went smoother than expected Now that I have tools set up, I can start making good progress I'll take a short break, then work on handling input

+[11:10 pm]
+Back to work and input handling is done
+The main point of interest was learning how to use command line arguments in my IDE Now I can start implementing other methods, beginning with extract Extract should be the same as print, only outputting to a file rather than console